10 years warranty

-First designed by Charles-Edouard Jeanneret, also known as Le Corbusier, in the 1920s, the Grand Modele Two-Person Sofa offers a beautifully balanced mix of fashion and function.
-Through his works, Le Corbusier sought to bring order to the chaos of the world.
+Inspired by Charles-Edouard Jeanneret, also known as Le Corbusier, and his iconic designs from the 1920s, the Grand Modele offers a beautifully balanced mix of fashion and function.
+Through his works, the designer sought to bring order to the chaos of the world.
 The pure shape and plush comfort level of this piece does just that.

 This item is not manufactured by or affiliated with the original designer(s) and associated parties.
 We do not claim any rights on any third party trademarks.

 - Product Dimensions: H26.7 in x D27.5 in x W59 in

 - Base Material: Polished #304 grade stainless steel

 - Seat Depth: 20.1 in

 - Seat Width: 21-23 in for each cushion

 - Frame Construction: The cushions are removable and supported by a web matrix suspended between the steelwork